-Chris Ramsey catches up with ChargePlace Scotland just under a week before he sets off on the Mongol Rally in his new All-terrain Nissan LEAF and chats to us about going EV, planning his adventure, and offers a few handy tips to get the most range out of your EV.
+Chris Ramsey of Plug In Adventures catches up with ChargePlace Scotland just under a week before he sets off on the Mongol Rally in his new All-terrain Nissan LEAF and chats to us about choosing an Electric Vehicle, planning his adventure, and offers a few handy tips to get the most range out of your EV.

-What made you go EV in the first place?
+What made you go Electric Vehicle in the first place?

 Back in 2011 I heard someone talking about electric vehicles, so I did some research and came across the Nissan LEAF.
 I was very intrigued so I roped in a friend, hired an EV and organised a 4 day road trip around the UK checking out charge points and learning more about how the car and infrastructure worked.
 I was immediately hooked!
 I met various EV drivers on the trip and I felt a real sense of comradery and community.
 It inspired me to come home from the trip, sell my petrol car and buy myself a LEAF.